 There have been many cases where someone has been wrongfully accused and falsely arrested.
 This is especially true in domestic violence related incidents where a victim will make false allegations due to revenge or anger.
 In some cases, false allegations are made during a child custody battle because the victim believes it will give them an advantage.
 Perhaps we can show through evidence you have been falsely accused.

-If you have been charged with corporal injury to spouse in violation of California Penal Code Section 273.5, you need to call our experienced Los Angeles domestic violence lawyers.
+If you have been charged with corporal injury to spouse in violation of California Penal Code Section 273.5, you need to call our defense lawyers.
 We have a track record of success in all types of domestic violence related cases, know the best defenses, and will work to achieve the best outcome on your case.

 If convicted of domestic violence, you might be ordered to pay victim restitution for any losses suffered by a victim due to your conduct.